petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system/defining-a-custom-data-schema.md

 ./gradlew :client-extensions:liferay-ticket-batch-list-type-definition:deploy
 ```

-In Liferay, navigate to _Control Panel_ &rarr; _Picklists_.
+Navigate to _Control Panel_ &rarr; _Picklists_.
 See that five new picklists have been created.

 ![Five new picklists have been created.](./defining-a-custom-data-schema/images/01.png)